Geoffroy1312/cobar-miniproject-2026/README.md

 # **!!!WARNING!!!**

 It is necessary to put fly_unet_best.pth in the submission folder before running the code.
-We sent the file by email, because it is too big to push it on github
+We sent the file by email, because it is too big to push it on github.

 ---